SohamMule/-PRODIGY_CS_05/README.md

 # PRODIGY_CS_05
 Packet Sniffer (Command-Line) – Educational Use Only This Python script uses Scapy to capture and display key information about network packets.
-It allows users to filter packets by protocol and specify how many packets to sniff.
+It capture packets of protocols UDP TCP and all.

 Features
 Captures and analyzes: